-Join Michael Lehman for an in-depth discussion in this video Accessing the Azure storage emulator, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Accessing the Azure storage emulator, part of Building Windows Phone 8 Apps with Azure.

 …Before we start updating, Plain Ole Notes for Windows phone, to use Windows Azure.…I'm going to show you a couple of things about accessing Windows…Azure using Visual Studio and we're going to explore one specific consideration.…We have to make for running Windows phone applications…either on a device, or in the Windows phone emulator.…And accessing the local windows azure storage emulator on your development box.…It's a little more complicated than when your developing dot net or windows…store apps, because you have to,…manually reconfigure the windows azure storage emulator.…